docs-mockups/autheo/docs/users/settings.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Autheo Tutorials
+# Account Settings

-This section will focus more on the UI/UX for creators building on Autheo and will reference the associated Figma files.
+This section will focus on user account settings.